Georgia among first U.S. states to provide COVID-19 shots to kids under 16

 “I’m thrilled,” said Saxon, 42, a lobbyist and parent of a 14-year-old boy, a girl who turns 12 in early July and an 8-year-old girl.

-In an effort to get her children vaccinated as soon as possible, she said she pre-registered them last week for the vaccine at Children’s National Hospital in the nation’s capital.
+In an effort to get her children vaccinated as soon as possible, Saxon pre-registered them last week for the vaccine at Children’s National Hospital.

-It takes about a total of five weeks from the time the first shot is administered for individuals to reach optimal protection with the two-dose Pfizer/BioNTech vaccine.
+It takes about five weeks from the time the first shot is administered for individuals to reach optimal protection with the two-dose Pfizer/BioNTech vaccine.

 It has been available under an emergency use authorization to people as young as 16 in the United States.
 The companies said they started seeking full approval for their vaccine in people 16 and older last week.